schurms/3813ICT-Assignment2/README.md

 Due: 5pm Mon 3 September 2018

-### KEY DESIGN ASSUMPTIONS

-- Users need to be manually removed from all Groups and Channels they are in, if the User is deleted.
-- Data is loaded from JSON files on the server on an as required basis.
-It was decided not to load all the data into the client as when multiple people were working on the data, then concurrent update issues can occur.
-Thus the source of truth for all data is the server.
-- Security
-  - A User with the super role can create super or group or normal users
-  - A User with the group role can create other group or normal users
-  - A User with the super role can delete users
-  - A User with the group role can not delete users

 ### COMMANDS
 - Start server - Terminal Window 1 (This starts the server with nodemon)
 ```javascript